KaviniPramudika/E_Channelling_System/README.md

 # E_Channelling_System
- This is our 2nd year 1st semester OOP project.
+ This is our 2nd year 1st semester OOP java project.